University of Toronto Faculty of Medicine: History

 The 1910 Flexner Report on the state of medical education in the United States and Canada, which led to the closures of many medical schools across the continent, nonetheless singled out a select few medical schools for praise, among them Toronto's Faculty of Medicine.
-Flexner praised the "high quality of instruction" offered at Toronto and noted that its equipment was "among the best on the continent”.
+Flexner praised the "high quality of instruction" offered at Toronto and noted that its equipment was "among the best on the continent".
+The report suggested that medical schools appoint full-time clinical professors, which led physician William Goldie to establish the Sir John and Lady Eaton Professor and Chair of Medicine, the first endowed chair at the University of Toronto and the first full-time professorship of medicine in the British Empire.
+The inaugural holder of the position, which is concurrent with being chair of the Department of Medicine, was Duncan Archibald Graham.